Home Students Faculty and Staff Visiting Scholars and PostDocs Parents and Community

-The University Health Service staff wishes you great success and an enjoyable experience in your studies abroad.
-Use the following checklist as a guideline to help you maintain good health habits while away.
+UHS wishes you great success and an enjoyable experience in your studies abroad.
+Use the following checklist as a guideline to help you maintain healthy habits while away.

-• Check with the UHS International Travel Care Clinic ideally at least 3 months before your departure date to assure sufficient time to get new and updated immunizations and TB testing done.
+• Check with UHS International Travel Care Clinic (510-643-7177) at least 3-6 months before your departure date to ensure sufficient time to get new and updated immunizations and TB testing done.
+You should be aware that failure to get the necessary documentation may result in your trip being canceled.

-• If you wear glasses or contact lenses, you should have had an eye exam within the past six months.
+• If you wear glasses or contact lenses, you should have had an eye exam within the past year.

 • Make sure you've had a recent dental exam and teeth cleaning.